 - Do they seem to be happy and content?

 You can find a helpful quality of life questionnaire here which can be a useful aid for both you and your vet to discuss.

 Remember to talk to us.
 Although we cannot make the decision for you, we can help discuss your concerns and fears and offer you an unbiased opinion for the best treatment for your beloved pet.

 What happens next?

 Once you have reached the decision, the next step is considering the time and the place.
 We always try to accommodate your wishes as much as possible.

-We offer home visits where we will come to your house, where possible on a day and time of your choice.
-This allows your pet to be in familiar surroundings, surrounded by family members to say goodbye.
+We offer home visits where we will come to your house, during normal weekday hours, allowing your pet to be in familiar surroundings, surrounded by family members to say goodbye.